-The Cosumnes Fire Department is not currently recruiting.
+The Cosumnes Fire Department is seeking well-qualified, professional, and highly motivated candidates.

 The Cosumnes Fire Department serves the diverse cities of Elk Grove and Galt, California to provide fire, technical rescue, and advanced life support emergency medical services, including ambulance transportation.
 The Fire Department aims to recruit individuals who share the department’s core values and motto to “strive to exceed expectations at all times.”